Landscape Design Software for Professionals | 2D and 3D Design | Autodesk

 See how users are pairing Autodesk software together to create landscape designs.

-Learn how to create a landscape architecture BIM model in Civil 3D.
-Uncover the challenges facing landscape architects and urban designers and learn how to create a workflow used to deliver a large-scale landscape project in a BIM environment.

-Discover how to model landscape elements in InfraWorks and how to import information from different data sources, including Revit and Civil 3D.
+Discover how to model landscape elements in InfraWorks (US site) and how to import information from different data sources, including Revit and Civil 3D (US site).

-Learn how you can use Revit (US site) software for landscape architecture with some assistance from Dynamo Studio (US site) extension.

-This tutorial shows how you can use AutoCAD (US site) and SketchBook to create beautiful and functional hand graphics for a landscape plan.

 NATURE'S DESIGNS